sussanrai42/globally-hub-fastify-notification/README.md

     - Goto the main project directory
     - if not docker network has been created, create a network named `golballyhub`
     - Copy .env.example to .env in project directory
-    - Run command to start docker: docker compose up
+    - Run command to start docker: `docker compose up`
     - Once all services are running, access the application at: [goto](http://localhost:3000)
-    - Goto the docker container through command: docker exec -it globallyhubfastify-app bash
+    - Goto the docker container through command: `docker exec -it globallyhubfastify-app bash`
-    - After inside a container, run commnad: prisma migrate deploy
+    - After inside a container, run command: `prisma migrate deploy`

 ## How It Works
 - Laravel app publishes a message to the notifications queue in RabbitMQ.